 2 Corinthians 7:10, “Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.”

-Take for example, David.
-He was one of the greatest men in the Old Testament; however, he also had one of the greatest falls into sin.
-He committed adultery with Bathsheba, lied about it, and then had Uriah, her husband, murdered.
-After the prophet, Nathan, exposed his sin, David repented and wrote about it in Psalm 51.
-In this psalm, he teaches all of us how to view the positive side of repentance and the negative nature of sin.
+Take for example David, he was one of the greatest men in the Old Testament; however, he also had one of the greatest falls into sin.
+He committed adultery, gross dishonesty, and even murder.
+However, when he repented and wrote about it in Psalm 51 he teaches all of us how to view the positive side of repentance.

 Do you have a good attitude towards repenting for your sins?

 - Repent if you’ve had a bad attitude towards repenting.

 - Read Psalm 51 and learn how to truly repent when you do sin.

 - Ask God to keep you from sin by changing your heart and mind so you don’t have to always live in a cycle of repentance for the same sins.